fvadon/lnuxeo-labs-workflow-dashboards-elements/README.md

-# About Case Management Showcase Workflow Dashboards
+# About Workflow Dashboards

-Workflow Dashboard elements for the Nuxeo Case Management Showcase.
+Workflow Dashboard elements for the Nuxeo.

 These are Polymer Web components.